 Slippers (many locations require you to take them off)

-Tissues and hand sanitizer in travel size
+Tissues and hand sanitizer in a travel size

 Useful and environmentally friendly reusable chopsticks or utensils